-“My research can help policymakers understand the pervasiveness of skin tone inequality in our society and how it can manifest with respect to politics,” said Yadon, Ph.D.
+“My research can help policymakers understand the pervasiveness of skin tone inequality in our society and how it can manifest with respect to politics,” said Yadon, a Ph.D.
 Candidate in Political Science at the University of Michigan.
 “We need to make sure that when we’re talking about inequality and disadvantages, we know which groups are facing the most obstacles.
 Only then can we work to level the playing field and achieve equality.”

-Yadon is building on existing literature about diversity in the black community by conducting in-depth interviews with black people about the social and political implications of skin tone.
-Her own background as a white woman is an advantage in these interviews, said Vincent Hutchings, her mentor and professor of political science and research professor at the Center for Political Studies.
+Yadon is also building on existing literature about diversity in the black community by conducting in-depth interviews with black people about the social and political implications of skin tone.
+Her own background as a white woman is an advantage in these interviews, said Vincent Hutchings, her advisor and Professor of Political Science and Research Professor at the Center for Political Studies.
 “In a way her status as a white person makes it easier for the interviewees to talk in their own words about this phenomenon.”

 “Nicole’s research is an exceptionally sensitive subject to study,” said Hutchings.
 “Her decision to pursue it even though she’s not African American, and not simply because she’s interested but because she’s committed to shedding light on this issue, however painful it may be to address the inequities associated with it, shows the moral courage she has to take on an issue that others consider too hot to touch.”

-Yadon is expected to graduate in two years, and hopes to turn her dissertation into a book.
-As for what she hopes to achieve with her research: “One big direction I hope to explore is how white people respond to perceived criminality of African Americans based on the color of a black person’s skin.
+Yadon plans to begin the academic job market in Fall 2018, and hopes to turn her dissertation into a book.
+As for what she hopes to achieve with her research: “A future direction I plan to explore is how white people respond differently to African Americans based on the color of a black person’s skin.
 For example, are stereotypes about black people actually ascribed more strongly to those with darker skin than those with lighter skin?
-We still have a lot to learn about the differences between whites and blacks when they make their policy decisions.
-I anticipate there’s more nuance there.”
+We still have a lot to learn about the differences between whites and blacks when they make their policy decisions.”